Who are we partnering with this year?

 Works as assistant to the Director of Community Involvement, whose duties include the following: supervising the community involvement program, represents GFS in the Germantown community; serving as a resource to faculty and administration in interpreting Quaker principles and practice and in sustaining the religious life of the school.
 The QVS Fellow will be expected to further develop their K-12 social justice-themed urban studies curriculum and serve as volunteer coordinator for the local K-5 public School Assist with K-12 Community Involvement program activities such as MLK Day, all-grade work days, and Middle School Project Time off-campus groups.

-In order to promote social harmony and inter-religious understanding, the Interfaith Center of Greater Philadelphia equips individuals and communities for interfaith engagement, builds collaborative relationships, and stands in solidarity with our diverse neighbors.
+In order to promote social harmony and inter-religious understanding, Interfaith Philadelphia equips individuals and communities for interfaith engagement, builds collaborative relationships, and stands in solidarity with our diverse neighbors.

-Since our founding in 2004, the Interfaith Center has challenged Philadelphians to dare to understand one another.
+Since our founding in 2004, Interfaith Philadelphia has challenged the region's citizens to dare to understand one another.
 Our bold vision is to have our region reflect the vibrancy of a religiously diverse democracy, one in which all people are valued, distinctive traditions are welcomed, and people of diverse backgrounds collaborate to shape a just and compassionate society.
-In our first 14 years, we have served over 30,000 individuals and partnered with more than 325 religious congregations and institutions, educational institutions, and civic and service organizations.
-To this day, the Interfaith Center remains one of the few organizations of its kind across the country.
-We’ve been called upon at the highest levels of city government and local business to help create programs that promote understanding, cooperation, and relationships between individuals of different faiths.

-Community Fellows Program: The Interfaith Center is seeking a Community Programs Fellow who is passionate about grassroots interfaith relations work and has excellent communications skills.
-The Fellow will work in collaboration with a diverse team of Interfaith Center staff and volunteers to carry out agency programs and initiatives.
-All Interfaith Center programs are intended to equip individuals with the skills and knowledge for interfaith engagement, build relationships of trust and solidarity, and promote interfaith understanding in the public sphere.
-Specific projects will be determined based on the intern's skills and interests, as well as the Center's most pressing needs.
-These may include: (a) Coordinating, co-leading, and evaluating community events, educational programs and training workshops such as our Interfaith Ally / Bystander Intervention Workshop, a community conversation on the intersection of Race & Faith, and/or a neighborhood-based series of congregational open houses; (b) Planning, organizing, and facilitating an Alternative Break for college students -- or similar programs for high school students, (c) Coordinating, recruiting, and participating in our annual Bike Ride for Understanding and/or other community fundraising events and projects, (d) Assisting with the Interfaith Center's communications: website, social media, print materials, technology, and multimedia resources, (e) Researching and developing educational resources on religious diversity and pluralism in the United States, (f) Supporting our Zones of Peace initiative by Interviewing and recognizing nonprofits and congregations in our region doing peace-building work ..... and other diverse opportunities for skill building and engagement.
+Community Fellows Program: Interfaith Philadelphia is seeking a Community Programs Fellow who is passionate about grassroots interfaith relations work and has excellent communications skills.
+The Fellow will work in collaboration with a diverse team of Interfaith Philadelphia staff and volunteers to carry out agency programs and initiatives.
+All Interfaith Philadelphia programs are intended to equip individuals with the skills and knowledge for interfaith engagement, build relationships of trust and solidarity, and promote interfaith understanding in the public sphere.
+Specific projects will be determined based on the fellow's skills and interests, as well as Interfaith Philadelphia's most pressing needs.
+These may include: (a) Coordinating, co-leading, and evaluating community events, educational programs and training workshops such as our Interfaith Ally / Bystander Intervention Workshop, a speaker series, and/or a neighborhood-based series of congregational open houses; (b) Planning, organizing, and facilitating an Interfaith Encounters Alternative Break for college students - or similar programs for high school students, (c) Coordinating, recruiting, and participating in our annual Bike Ride for Understanding and/or other community fundraising events and projects, (d) Assisting with the Interfaith Center's communications: website, social media, print materials, technology, and Passport to Understanding opportunities and resources, (f) Supporting our Zones of Peace initiative by Interviewing and recognizing nonprofits and congregations in our region doing peace-building work … and other diverse opportunities for building skills, community, and interfaith engagement.

 JUNTOS is a community-led, Latinx immigrant organization in South Philadelphia fighting for our human rights as workers, parents, youth, and immigrants.
 We believe that every human being has the right to a quality education and the freedom to live with dignity regardless of immigration status.